kaansoral/adventureland/README.md

 ####runner_functions.js
+There are more functions, examples in runner_functions.js and on the game's main CODE

+###Future Plans
-There are more functions, examples in runner_functions.js and on the game's main CODE As the game progresses, the CODE feature will refine, you will be able to create/save your own code in-game, and hopefully much much more :)
+As the game progresses, the CODE feature will refine, you will be able to create/save your own code in-game, and hopefully much much more

 With the introduction of PVP, Trade, Events and similar stuff, the CODE capabilities should get pretty interesting

-I'm also planning to add Networking between characters, so one might create a small team of bot helpers, and stuff like that
+I'm also planning to add Networking between characters, so one might create a small team of bot helpers, or create a PVP team that consist entirely of bots